ROCm/half/README.txt

 The library needs an IEEE-754-conformant single-precision 'float' type, but this should be the case on most modern platforms.
 Whereas the library is fully C++98-compatible, it can profit from certain C++11 features.
-Support for those features is checked by the library at compile (or rather preprocessing) time automatically, but can be explicitly enabled or disabled by defining the corresponding preprocessor symbols to either 1 or 0 yourself.
+Support for those features is checked automatically at compile (or rather preprocessing) time, but can be explicitly enabled or disabled by defining the corresponding preprocessor symbols to either 1 or 0 yourself.
 This is useful when the automatic detection fails (for more exotic implementations) or when a feature should be explicitly disabled:

   - Static assertions for extended compile-time checks (enabled for VC++ 2010, gcc 4.3, clang 2.9 and newer, overridable with 'HALF_ENABLE_CPP11_STATIC_ASSERT').